MaartenGr/BERTopic/docs/faq.md

 `pip install --upgrade git+https://github.com/scikit-learn-contrib/hdbscan`

 If the problem persists, then this could be an issue related to your available memory.
-The processing of
-millions of documents is quite computationally expensive and sufficient RAM is necessary.
+The processing of millions of documents is quite computationally expensive and sufficient RAM is necessary.

 ## **I have only a few topics, how do I increase them?**
-There are several reasons why your topic model results in only a few topics.
+There are several reasons why your topic model may result in only a few topics:

-First, you might only have a few documents (~1000).
+* First, you might only have a few documents (~1000).
 This makes it very difficult to properly extract topics due to the little amount of data available.
 Increasing the number of documents might solve your issues.

-Second, `min_topic_size` might be simply too large for your number of documents.
+* Second, `min_topic_size` might be simply too large for your number of documents.
 If you decrease the minimum size of topics, then you are much more likely to increase the number of topics generated.
 You could also decrease the `n_neighbors` parameter used in `UMAP` if this does not work.

-Third, although this does not happen very often, there simply aren't that many topics to be found in your documents.
+* Third, although this does not happen very often, there simply aren't that many topics to be found in your documents.
 You can often see this when you have many `-1` topics, which is actually not a topic but a category of outliers.